Josef-Friedrich/mscxyz/README.rst

           %upper{text}
               Convert “text” to UPPERCASE.

-      --rename              Flag to activate the renaming.
-If you omit this flag, the renaming will not be performed.
-      -f <path-template>, --format <path-template>
+      --rename <path-template>
-                            A path template string to set the destination location (Default is “$title ($composer)”).
+                            A path template string to set the destination location.
-      --file-name <file-name-template>
-                            A template string for the file name (without the extension).
+      --only-filename RENAME_ONLY_FILENAME
+                            Rename only the filename and don’t move the score to a different directory.
       -A, --alphanum        Use only alphanumeric characters.
       -a, --ascii           Use only ASCII characters.
       -n, --no-whitespace   Replace all whitespaces with dashes or sometimes underlines.